Electric Shock Collars For Cats And Kittens: Are They Safe? What Are The Best Ones? Are There Alternatives?

-Due to the fact that they’re banned in some places and are controversial, you probably won’t be able to find cat shock collars at your local pet store.
-In some cases cat owners even opt for shock collars manufactured for small dogs.
+Because they’re banned in some places and are controversial, you probably won’t be able to find cat shock collars at your local pet store.
+In some cases, cat owners even opt for shock collars manufactured for small dogs.

 Puss and Pooch’s shock collar for small dogs is just about the only device like this that is suitable for cats.
 It’s specifically designed for smaller animals, and most cats should fit into the collar with no problem.

 The collar actually has three training forms of “punishment”:

 - electric shock,

 - vibration, and